-For 1991 and 1993-2021, state-level CO2 emissions for the national Inventory were estimated using the USGS annual state-level values for limestone and dolomite sold or used by producers compiled from the USGS Minerals Yearbook for Crushed Stone (U.S. Bureau of Mines 1991-1995; USGS 1995-2021, 2022a, 2022b).
+For 1991 and 1993-2022, state-level CO2 emissions for the national Inventory were estimated using the USGS annual state-level values for limestone and dolomite sold or used by producers compiled from the USGS Minerals Yearbook for Crushed Stone (U.S. Bureau of Mines 1991-1995; USGS 1995b-2022b).
 The national CO2 emissions from limestone and dolomite consumption were disaggregated independently by calculating the fraction of each state-level consumption for each carbonate and applying that fraction to the national-level CO2 estimated for each of the two carbonates in the national Inventory.
-The USGS state-level consumption data exclude the District of Columbia and territories; therefore, their CO2 emissions from limestone and dolomite consumption were not estimated.
+The USGS state-level consumption data exclude the District of Columbia and territories; therefore, their CO2 emissions from limestone and dolomite and territories.

 During 1990 and 1992, USGS did not publish limestone and dolomite consumption data by state.
 Data on consumption by state for 1990 were estimated by applying the 1991 ratios of total limestone and dolomite consumption by state to total 1990 limestone and dolomite consumption values.
 Similarly, the 1992 consumption figures were approximated by applying an average of the 1991 and 1993 ratios of total limestone and dolomite use by state to the 1992 total values.
-For 2021, no data on limestone and dolomite consumption were available from USGS, so state-level consumption values from 2020 were used as a proxy for this year.